openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/enrollment.md

 ### Router Enrollment Extension

-Routers will automatically maintain their enrollment by refreshing their certificates seven days before they expire.
+Routers will attempt to automatically maintain their enrollment by refreshing their certificates seven days before they expire.
+This only works if the router's identity certificate file is writeable.
+If it is not writeable, the router will not be able to refresh its certificate and will need to orchestrated for replacement more often than router client certificates are configured to expire.

 ## Clients